Verified comps. Grading math. No guesswork.

 Should I buy a graded or raw copy of EarthBound?

 Depends on your goal.
 Graded copies cost more upfront but come with PSA’s authenticity + condition guarantee — the right move for buy-and-hold collectors.
 Raw copies are cheaper but require condition assessment yourself, and the grading lottery means a $50 raw cart can come back as a $25 PSA 7 OR a $200 PSA 9.4.
-Use the per-state pop and price data above to calculate expected value before you commit.
+Use the per-condition pop and price data above to calculate expected value before you commit.

 Why does PSA track multiple variants of EarthBound?